 On the off chance that you need a size that is not covered by KDP or IngramSpark, you can find offset book printing companies to do the work for you.

-For example, let’s say that you want a children’s book that is only four inches tall, but eleven inches wide.
+For example, let’s say that you want a coffee table book, or perhaps a children’s book that is only four inches tall, but eleven inches wide.
 An offset printing company could do this for you, as they can handle most unusual print sizes.

 Another example would be a book with special needs, such as foldable inserts.